 The guidebook is also stocked by many other specialist rock climbing and outdoor retailers not listed above - eg. online-only retailers such as Cordee, The Climbers' Club, Rock & Run and Climb Europe.

-'Above Secret Waters', written by Dave Williams, will appear in the second of two Climbers' Club Journals which is hopefully being published towards the end of 2018.
-The article provides the context for the development of climbing in the Elan Valley in the early 1950s, as well as introducing the interesting characters who first explored these long forgotten cliffs.
+'Above Secret Waters' is an account of the very beginning of rock climbing in Radnorshire.
+Written by Dave Williams, it will be published in Volume 128 of the Climbers' Club Journal, which is due for publication in the Spring of 2019.
+The article provides the historical context for the development of climbing in the Elan Valley during the early 1950s, as well as introducing the interesting and diverse characters who first explored and pioneered new rock climbs on these long forgotten, secret cliffs.

-© Steep Stone™, trading as Steep Stone Climbing and Steep Stone Publishing.
+© Steep Stone™, T/A Steep Stone Climbing and Steep Stone Publishing.